jabrcx/jabrcx.github.com/source/logstats/index.markdown

 footer: true
 ---

-You have data buried in log files.
+Say you have data buried in log files.
 Need to identify some trends?
 Need to extract, summarize, and analyze numbers included in the log entries?
 Want something quick and easy without the need for an entire infrastructure for log analysis?